When is Orthodox Easter

-The red color symbolizes the blood and sacrifice of Christ on the cross and the egg symbolizes rebirth.
+The red colour symbolizes the blood and sacrifice of Christ on the cross and the egg symbolizes rebirth.
 The first red egg that is dyed is considered to be the egg of the Virgin Mary and is saved in the home for protection against the evil eye until the next year when a new "first egg" is dyed.
-Yet others take the egg to the midnight church service on Holy Saturday known as the anastisi.
+Yet others take the egg to the midnight church service on Holy Saturday known as the Anastasi.

 On Thursday evening, all of the Greeks prepare for the Holy Weekend.
 Everybody makes the delicious sweet Easter bread, called Tsoureki (or buys it from the bakery because it’s very difficult).